BRYN4444/HitmanRoulette/README.md

   * The "All Locations" Mission Grouping toggle has been altered (and as such renamed) to be for all accessible locations within HITMAN III itself (if you own everything, that is).
   * Fixed an issue where missions were staying restricted to Contracts Mode Roulette when switching back to Mission Mode Roulette.
   * HITMAN III levels were able to be individually toggled on mobile.
+* **Added missing Restrictable Mechanic.** At some point, IOI added the option to disable security Camera Grid to Hitman 2, but I only noticed it in Hitman III...
+Either way, that is now one of the Gameplay Restrictions that can be rolled.
 * **Other Fixes:**
   * The speedboat exit in "Club 27" requires a key on Master Difficulty.
 The image and listing now reflect that.
   * IOI updated the menu image for Sapienza, so the Roulette now uses that same image.
   * Minor issue where too much text in a section wasn't gaining ellipses.
 Also, reminder that you can hover over these and the text will scroll to be readable.

-#### Prior Updates (Feb.
-1 & 16, 2021)
-* **HITMAN III campaign missions added.**
-  * **Missions:** Five of the six campaign missions are added to the Roulette.
-  * **Targets:** 17 added, 10 of which are from the third mission.
-These targets are then all randomized among themselves, unique to this mission only.
-The 11th target here had to be left out due to the way some default entrances work in the game.
-  * **Starting/Exit Points:** The game has a unique feature on some levels where the default / story entrance restricts things to match the campaign's plot.
-As such, the Roulette was tweaked to manage this so impossible tasks will not be rolled.
-  * **Objectives:** 3 added that only appear in Mission Mode Roulette, with one displaying as optional depending on the starting point rolled.
-  * **Extra Objectives:** many added, most taken from the Challenge lists in game.
-Hopefully I can still add more, but adding Contracts Mode Targets are higher priority.
-  * **New: Photo Objectives** added to take advantage of the Camera gadget.
-So obviously, only possible in HITMAN III.
-In time, HITMAN & HITMAN 2 photo objectivess will be added, but for now only the first five HITMAN III missions have them.
-* **Hitman III Appearance added.** By default, the Roulette will now look like the menus of HITMAN III.
-But as a reminder, the past game's styles are also selectable: Hitman 1 Red, Hitman GOTY Grey, and Hitman 2 "Hot Magenta".
-* **Mobile Friendly / Low Resolution Browsing.** Fixed a few display and HTML bugs while adding H3 support.
-* **Added missing Restrictable Mechanic.** At some point, IOI added the option to disable security Camera Grid to Hitman 2, but I only noticed it in Hitman III...
-Either way, that is now one of the Gameplay Restrictions that can be rolled.